-This week eight residents of a single Florida nursing home with its power knocked out from Hurricane Irma died within hours of each other
+Eight residents of Florida nursing home with power knocked out from Hurricane Irma died within hours of each other

 It is time we reconsider the wisdom of caring for people who are the most sensitive to the changing climate in homes that are situated at the very epicenter of the change.

 Florida possesses about 200,000 nursing and assisted living facility beds, befitting a state with the highest percentage of elderly residents in the nation.
 These homes are air conditioned, unlike what we saw in France in 2003 (a situation that’s since been corrected).

 But air conditioning only works when you’ve got electrical power, the first public utility to falter in a hurricane like Irma.

 No question, facility managers should have evacuated their residents as soon as it became apparent Florida Power and Light wasn’t on the way to fix the damaged transformer supplying their AC system, something their own electrician couldn’t fix.
 No question, they should have had a backup generator ready to keep their AC running in such an event.

 And any facility can only compensate so much for the fundamental flaws of Florida’s infrastructure, which includes a lot of vulnerable above-ground lines.

 Florida Power and Light works with state and local officials to identify key facilities where it must keep the power running at all costs – places like Memorial Regional Hospital, down the street from the nursing facility where the eight died.
 Does FPL have the ability to prioritize power restoration to every facility providing care for vulnerable people across the 35 Florida counties it serves?
 Probably not.

 The Rehabilitation Center at Hollywood Hills wasn’t on that list, and FPL’s press releases make clear: “We prioritize restoring power to critical facilities, such as hospitals, police and fire stations, communication facilities, water treatment plants, transportation providers and shelters.”
 Not mentioned: nursing homes.